SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 This will tell EmberZNet to allocate a token named DOOR_LOCK_PIN in the user domain.

 We must therefore define our pin length and the default pin.
 As the pin will not be used until the user specifies the value of the pin, this doesn't matter, so we can set it to an initializer list placeholder for for now.
 (This is technically a valid pin, but we will consider it as a placeholder until the user specifies a 4-to-8 digit numeric PIN).
-Again, in the defined(DEFINETYPES) preprocessor block we can add the following.
+In the defined(DEFINETYPES) preprocessor block we can add the following.

 ```C
 #define DOOR_LOCK_PIN_STRING_MAX_LENGTH 9 // Set max length to 9 since first String character is length
 #define DOOR_LOCK_DEFAULT_PIN { 8, 'X', 'X', 'X', 'X', 'X', 'X', 'X', 'X' } // Set first character to '8' to specify String length of 8
 ```

 Next, we can define our pin type.
-For simplicity's sake, we will just define an int8u array as our pin:
+For simplicity's sake, we will just define an int8u array as our pin (in the defined(DEFINETYPES) preprocessor block):

 ```C
 typedef int8u doorLockPin_t[DOOR_LOCK_PIN_STRING_MAX_LENGTH];